Why is water pollution an emerging Global Crisis?

 Water Pollution in the harbor

-Insoluble Chemicals, which do not dissolve, and sink in the depths of the ocean, which are usually used in industries and agriculture flow into the rivers in the run-offs and from where they subside into the ocean.
-These chemicals are ingested by small animals which are later eaten by large animals and so on, evidently affecting the whole food chain.
+Insoluble Chemicals, which do not dissolve and sink in the depths of the ocean, are usually used in industries and agriculture.
+They flow into rivers in the run-offs, from where they subside into the ocean.
+These chemicals are ingested by small animals, which are later eaten by large animals, and so on, evidently affecting the whole food chain.

-Humans eat animals from damaged food chains, which has an influence on their health because chemicals from these polluted animals are deposited in human tissues and can cause cancer, birth defects, and long-term health problems.
+Humans eat animals from damaged food chains, which influences their health because chemicals from these polluted animals are deposited in human tissues and can cause cancer, congenital disabilities, and long-term health problems.

-Microplastics are ingested by people either through drinking water or eating contaminated seafood.
-In 2016, at Tokyo Bay, some scientists examined 64 anchovies for microplastic consumption amongst which 77% of them were found to have microplastics in their digestive systems.
+▶ People ingest microplastics through drinking water or eating contaminated seafood.
+In 2016, at Tokyo Bay, some scientists examined 64 anchovies for microplastic consumption, amongst which 77% were found to have microplastics in their digestive systems.

 Salt, Beer, and other food items are also suspected of containing them in their composition.

-Microplastics may cause oxidative stress, inflammatory reactions, and metabolic disorders in humans as per research.
-However, further studying on the matter is required to confirm these consequences.
+Microplastics may cause oxidative stress, inflammatory reactions, and human metabolic disorders.
+However, further study is required to confirm these consequences.

 Consuming water contaminated by Sewage: